Flags of the World

 As symbols that carry weighty significance, the green and white serve as constant reminders to Nigerians—both at home and in the diaspora—of where they’ve been and where they aspire to go.
 With every display of the flag, there’s an implicit acknowledgment of the nation’s aspirations and the shared values that hold Nigerians together.

-READ Benin Flag: Colors, Meaning, and National Identity
+READ Bulgaria Flag: Colors, Meaning, and National Pride

 Cultural Significance of the National Flag